outl1ne/nova-page-manager/README.md

 // This boolean decides whether or not to display them public static $seo = false;

+// If you want to have multiple views with different
+// templates, you can set two templates to have the
+// same 'view' string and use it instead for matching public static $view = null;

 // Return all fields here, just as you would inside a resource public function fields(Request $request): array
 {